 What is Final Expense Insurance for Seniors over 80?

-Final expense insurance, also known as burial insurance or funeral insurance, is coverage for your loved ones when you die.
+Final expense insurance, also known as burial or funeral insurance, covers your loved ones when you die.
 While it won’t leave them with a legacy, it is usually enough to cover the standard cost of a funeral and any end-of-life expenses.

 Most policies are for $2,000 – $50,000, and all policies, no matter the name, are whole life insurance policies.
 The term ‘funeral insurance, final expense insurance, or burial insurance’ are marketing terms.

 All policies have a death benefit (the amount your beneficiaries would receive) and accumulate a cash value.
 But if you’re taking the policy out in your 80s, there likely isn’t much time to accumulate much of a cash value.